bonibruno/dataproc/README.md

 Replace project-name with your Google Cloud project and bucket-name with your Google Storage Bucket Name.
 You need a storage bucket to store data, if you already have a Google Storage Bucket, skip the gsutil command.

-Note:  The default quota is 2400 CPUs, so if need a cluster that is larger than 2400 CPUs, send a request to Google to increase your quota limit.
+Note:  The default quota is 2400 CPUs, so if you need a cluster that is larger than 2400 CPUs, send a request to Google to increase your quota limit.

 Regards,